pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

 - Replace fully connected layers with 1 x 1 convolutions as Yann LeCun believes they are the same.

   - > In Convolutional Nets, there is no such thing as "fully-connected layers".
 There are only convolution layers with 1x1 convolution kernels and a full connection table.
-[Yann LeCun](https://www.facebook.com/yann.lecun/posts/10152820758292143)

 - [[Lin et al., 2013.
 Network in network]](https://arxiv.org/abs/1312.4400)